22chandu94/MovieReccomendationSystem/README.md

-# MovieReccomendationSystem
+# Movie Reccomendation System
-A machine learning project to learn and explore the possibilities in Python, Pandas, Scikit-learn and Streamlit
+A machine learning project to learn and explore the possibilities in Python, Pandas, Scikit-learn and Streamlit.